 Those born from 1996 – 2012 are the newest generation on the block.
 They are just starting to enter and disrupt the workforce, but by 2020 they will represent the largest group of consumers worldwide.

 Unlike Millennials, they have never known a world without social media – 44% check their social media profiles on an hourly basis.
 They have had access to the internet and social media platforms since day one and are the true digital natives.
 Social media is their source for news, entertainment, and communication.

 Gen Zer’s are typically seen as more realistic, independent and private than their predecessors.
 They have learned from oversharing mistakes of the past and opt for social platforms that are more private and time sensitive.

 In addition to sharing on more private and time-sensitive platforms like Snapchat and Instagram, they also spend a large amount of time-consuming content via YouTube.
 95% of this generation watches YouTube videos and over half say they cannot live without it.
 Most prefer it to traditional mediums like television when it comes to spending their leisure time.
-Generation Z, unlike their counterparts, does not use social media to show off but rather as a place to be entertained.
+Generation Z does not use social media to show off but rather as a place to be entertained.

 The main differences between these generations are how they perceive social media.

 - Millennials love to share versus Gen Z who loves to be entertained